Skip to main content

 • The specified merge file is not present, or the merge-file argument is omitted and ISC_CPF_MERGE_FILE does not exist.

-• There is no CPF in the specified target location, or if the target location is not specified and neither ISC_DATA_DIRECTORY or ISC_PACKAGE_INSTALLDIR exists.
+• There is no CPF in the specified target location or all three of the following conditions: 1) the target location is not specified, 2) neither ISC_DATA_DIRECTORY or ISC_PACKAGE_INSTALLDIR exist and 3) the operating system registry does not have the path for target-CPF defined.

 Some changes merged into a CPF will not take effect immediately, but require a restart.
 For example, a change in the value of the gmheapOpens in a new tab parameter, which determines the size of the instance’s shared memory heap, does not take effect until the instance is restarted.
 When your merge file contains one or more such parameters, you may need to apply the merge file as part of a restart, as in the following sample script excerpt: